masonobegi/GIs-mapping-seattle/README.md

 ## Project Overview

-This project aims to tackle the significant challenge of climate pollution from buildings in Seattle, focusing on the impact of fossil fuel consumption on greenhouse gas emissions.
-Through comprehensive GIS analysis and the development of a Shiny app, we intend to visualize energy usage patterns, identify emissions hotspots, and explore opportunities for cleaner energy solutions.
-Our goal is to provide actionable insights that can guide policy changes and promote environmental sustainability.
+Our project tackles climate pollution from Seattle's buildings, emphasizing the unequal impact on BIPOC communities through fossil fuel use.
+Utilizing the Racial and Social Equity Composite Index, we apply an equity lens to analyze energy usage and emissions across neighborhoods.
+Our analysis extends to developing forecasting models from the City of Seattle's Open Data, aiming to predict future emissions under current practices versus cleaner energy scenarios.
+This approach not only seeks to reduce the city's climate pollution but also ensures equitable benefits distribution, guiding policy and community actions towards a sustainable and inclusive urban environment.

 ## Datasets Overview